Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Conclusions

 These ratios qualitatively agree with our Bayesian results, showing the greater ability of the deterministic models over a model for anisotropy.
 Initially, however, the SP anisotropy method recovers higher Bayes factors and improved parameter estimation over the $\mathrm{CW_{ET}}$ in low-frequency injections.
 This is due to the minimal frequency evolution between Earth and pulsar terms, seen also by \citet{2024arXiv240721105F}, whose interference causes confusion that inhibits the $\mathrm{CW_{ET}}$ model's performance.
 In the case of binaries with a GW frequency of 20 nHz, SP and $\mathrm{CW_{ET}}$ are comparable in Bayes factors and parameter recovery at early time slices.
 Since the $\mathrm{CW_{ET}}$ model is determinsitic and closer to the true GW signal model, it ultimately surpasses the simplistic SP model, returning more precise and accurate parameter estimation (see \autoref{subsec:res-paramest}).
 The delayed performance of $\mathrm{CW_{ET}}$ can be explained by the combination of several factors, originating from intrinsic pulsar spin processes, unmodeled pulsar terms, and the underlying GWB, which cloud the model's abilities until the higher signal-to-noise regime.
 MCMC exploration was also very challenging for the $\mathrm{CW_{ET}}$ model, and further use will require, e.g., fine-tuning of proposal distributions, and parallel tempering for reliable convergence.

 Thus, our study here has shown that the full CW signal model achieves the best detection and characterization metrics for an emerging single SMBHB in PTA data.
 Yet, despite the realistic format and structure of our PTA configuration, the signal injections were still rather idealized; they contained a Gaussian GWB with a power-law strain spectrum, with a single CW signal on top.
 Further study is needed in which a population of discrete SMBHBs produces overlapping GW signals in PTA datasets.
 There are still no data-analysis strategies for PTAs that can rapidly search for multiple CW signals in tune with an HD-correlated GWB and PTA noise in a transdimensional model selection scheme.
-Hence, the SP model, which displays surprisingly good estimation of binary location and GW frequency with few parameters, may be useful twofold: as a cross-validation technique of other more refined approaches, and for rapid transdimensional identification of threshold SMBHB signals emerging at multiple GW frequencies.
+Hence, the SP model's usefulness may be twofold: as a cross-validation technique of other more refined approaches, and for rapid transdimensional identification of threshold SMBHB signals emerging at multiple GW frequencies.
 We plan to investigate this in future work by developing a transdimensional \textit{Spike Pixel} anisotropy model, in a bid to search for continuous gravitational waves emerging from a realistic GW background composed of many overlapping SMBHB signals.